-If you have any questions you can come to the public meetings that are to be held to discuss this issue.
+If you have any questions you can to the public meetings that are to be held to discuss this issue.
 These meetings will be advertised in local papers.

-You can send a written submission to the councils right now, and you can appear before a joint panel from the three councils to talk about it.
-Please phone 04 570 6666 to make an appointment in Lower Hutt and 04 499 4444 for Wellington before 5.00pm 30th April.
+You can send a written submission to the councils right now, and you can appear before a joint council hearing to talk about it.